 Looking for house extension ideas?
 Extending your home is a great opportunity to get the space you need while adding some wow-factor design flair.
-Whether you’re eyeing up a contemporary open-plan kitchen-diner or a spacious living area, there are several vital factors to consider if you want to create an inviting and practical extension that blends well with the existing house.
+Whether you’re eyeing up a contemporary open-plan kitchen-diner or a spacious living area, there are several key factors to consider if you want to create an inviting and practical house extension that blends well with the existing home.

-Although, with so many different finishes and structural methods to choose from, deciding on your extension’s design can take some careful thought.
-So, here we have put together a collection of the UK’s most amazing house extensions that will be sure to inspire your next project, alongside some top tips from the experts.
+Although, with so many different finishes, structural methods and extension ideas to choose from, deciding on your final design can take some thought.
+So, to help get you started, here I have put together a collection of the UK’s most amazing house extension ideas that will be sure to inspire your next project, alongside some top tips from the experts.

 A distinctive blend of materials characterises this extension design by Adam Knibb Architects.
 The home – positioned at the edge of the South Downs National Park – has undergone a complete refurbishment with a new rear addition that allows a greater connection between the house and garden.